syhwawa/Machine_Learning/Recommender Systems/README.md

 CF can be divided into **Memory-Based Collaborative Filtering** and **Model-Based Collaborative filtering**.

 In this tutorial, we will implement Model-Based CF by using singular value decomposition (SVD) and Memory-Based CF by computing cosine similarity.

+## Advantages and Disadvantages of Collaborative Filtering
+#### Advantages
+- Takes other user's ratings into consideration
+- Doesn't need to study or extract information from the recommended item
+- Adapts to the user's interests which might change over time

+#### Disadvantages
+- Approximation function can be slow
+- There might be a low of amount of users to approximate
+- Privacy issues when trying to learn the user's preferences